k5tuck/Digital-Crafts-Classes/blogs/week1.md

 ### Comparisons

+These are methods that will allow us to compare different values against each other.

 ```Python
 1 == 1 # The == operator compares whether these two numbers equal each other or not
 1 >= 2 # The >= compares whether 1 is greater than or equal to 2